Note

 We will be using astropy.io.fits.open

-to read the FITS file from the tutorial website
+to read the FITS file used in the tutorial

 and read in the header and data information.